pxfskjp/eCommerce-React/README.md

 ## Front End (Client) app:

+The code for the front end app is in the use-my-tools directory.
+The React App starts at the index.js file, which renders App from App.js.
+In practical terms, App.js is the parent component of the subcomponents with which users interact, and it renders routes to most subcomponents based on the auth state of the user.

 ## How to run the app in a development environment:
 1) Fork and/or clone the repository.